On simplifying: pizza and complications

 When we make or build things for a living (see: entrepreneurs and creative freelancers), our minds are great wheelhouses of ideas, constantly churning.
 Our creativity is what makes us, us.
 It’s brainstorming.
 But too often we don’t then scale it back to its essence, to its minimum viable product (in startup terms) or its “here’s the idea with everything removed except what’s necessary to make it work.”

 For my business, I’ve gone for the cheese, sauce and dough approach.
-It’s currently limited to one product and one service.
-Right now, I’m focusing on my freelancer course and web design.
-I have many, many products that are built and even more services I could sell and offer, but they require too much time, energy and brainpower.
+Right now, I’m focusing on two courses and two software products.
+I have many, many products that are built and even more courses I could sell and offer, but they require too much time, energy and brainpower.
 Sure, I often want to (and sometimes do) add new things to the mix, but not before a lot of internal debate on if the end goals outweigh the complications.

 It’s tempting to make it more complicated and add more products (or toppings!) to the mix, but I always come back to the idea that it’s easier to focus and get work done more quickly (and with greater quality) when there are fewer moving parts.

-It seems like I may be able to make more money selling three books, five courses and two online teaching events as I would selling a single course (and no books and no events).
-But the time and mental space required to sell all those things vs. one of them would be so much greater.
+It seems like I may be able to make more money selling more products than I do, but the time and mental space required to sell all those things vs. one of them would be so much greater.

 Also, from a customer’s perspective, it’s much easier to choose between a single product or service vs. a multitude of products/services.
-Want to work with me?
-Hire me to create your website (and that’s it).
-Want to learn the business of freelancing?
-Take my freelancing course.
-I’ve got one choice for you.
 It’s a yes/no, instead of “Which one of these is right for me?
 Which one of these should I choose?”